creme332/abacusLite/README.md

 ![JavaScript shield](https://img.shields.io/badge/-JavaScript-yellow)
 ![CSS shield](https://img.shields.io/badge/-CSS-orange)

 abacusLite is an interactive abacus learning portal designed to help you master the abacus.
-On top of being free, abacusLite is supported on all devices.

 ![homepage screenshot](assets/img/2022-08-22-16-12-22.png)

 [▶ Live Preview](https://creme332.github.io/abacusLite/)

 # 🚀Features
+- Mobile-responsive design
+- 3 different game modes

+# ✨Modes
 ## Tutorial mode ⛑
 Enter two numbers and the computer will walk you through how to use an abacus for basic arithmetic operations.
 Currently explanations are available only for addition and subtraction.